Alcampopiano/OpenQuestion/paper/paper.md

 survey and report development can be controlled by Python^[Those without Python knowledge can simply use OpenQuestion's GUI as a free alternative to other commonly used survey platforms.] and JSON.
-The following section describes a few of the reasons why OpenQuestion can be useful for data acquisition, analysis, and reporting.
+The following sections describes a few of the reasons why OpenQuestion can be useful for data acquisition, analysis, and reporting.

 ## Surveys and report designs are stored as a Python `dict`/JSON